jgmotta98/spectra-scraper/files/README.md

 The [reference project](..\IR_spectral_data\reference_project.json) enables batch extraction and can be tailored through the WebPlotDigitizer application.
 Adjustments can be made by saving a new `.json` file.

-Once you have installed all necessary dependencies and additional packages as explained in the [WebPlotDigitizer](#webplotdigitizer) section, execute the following command:

-    npm start

 All data gathered during the process will be accessible in the [IR_spectral_data](..\IR_spectral_data) folder.